-In Minnesota, employers are required to pay employees all wages at least once every 31 days.
+In Minnesota, employers must pay employees all wages at least once every 31 days.
 This includes salary, earnings, and gratuities.
-Any commissions earned by an employee have to be paid at least once every three months, on a regular payday.
+Any commissions earned by an employee have to be paid at least once every three months on a regular payday .

 Meal periods are also required in Minnesota.
 For employees working eight consecutive hours or more, sufficient unpaid time for employees is required.

 Employers in Minnesota with 20 or more employees must keep personnel records for at least three years and for: